top of page

 Shannon Adams

-Contemporary, Jazz, Progressions, Children’s Program, IDTPG Choreographer
+Contemporary, Jazz, Children’s Divison, IDTPG Choreographer

 Shannon comes from Salt Lake City, Utah and has studied dance since the age of 5.
 Her earliest memories are moving and being consumed with all things dance!
 She has trained in Korean folk dance, Ballet, Jazz, Tap, Hip Hop, and Modern Dance.
 She danced competitively, both regionally and nationally, and was a two time Tremaine Dance Convention Scholarship recipient.
 She also had the opportunity to study at the EDGE dance studio, Performing Dance Center, Broadway Dance Center, Steps on Broadway, Dance New Amsterdam, Peridance, The Joffrey Ballet School, Parson’s Dance Company Summer Program, American Dance Festival, The University of the Arts Summer Program, and The School at Jacob’s Pillow where she had the opportunity to study with some of the greats in jazz dance: Luigi, Matt Mattox, Chet Walker, and Patti Wilcox.
 Mrs. Adams graduated Cum Laude in 2004 from the University of Utah with a BFA in Modern Dance, and was a two time recipient of the Elizabeth R. Hayes scholarship.
 She has also performed locally for DASSdance.
 Shannon has a great love and passion for teaching and choreographing for her students at Issaquah Dance Theatre.
 She loves teaching all levels and ages and loves seeing the growth and artistry in all of her students.